CatherineTrevor/gothenburg-netball/README.md

 ## Strategy
 The site has been designed using a mobile-first approach to ensure ease of obtaining information.

-It is imperative that the look and feel of the site be friendly, feel local, and approachable: the objective is that people feel comfortable contacting the club and want to join us to play, even if just once.
+The look and feel must be friendly, feel local, and approachable: the objective is that people feel comfortable contacting the club and want to join us to play, even if just once.
 If the site feels too commercial, busy, or cold it will not provide this positive feeling to the user.

 ### Target audience
 English-speaking adults (whether native or not), aged 18 or over, who wish to meet other people, whilst playing sport / improving their fitness.
-Site users are based in Gothenburg, Sweden, or can travel to the city on a regular basis.
+Site users are based in Gothenburg, Sweden, or can travel to the city regularly.

 Users can have experience of netball, perhaps having played in school or college, or no experience at all.
-This is not a competitive environment: it is meant to be fun, therefore level of playing experience, or even knowlegde of the game is immaterial.
+This is not a competitive environment: it is meant to be fun, therefore level of playing experience, or even knowledge of the game is immaterial.
 All are welcome and the site must reflect this.

-Where users have knowledge of the game and / or are interested in volunteering, we invite them to join the committee and / or provide help in umpiring / coaching.
+Where users have knowledge of the game and/or are interested in volunteering, we invite them to join the committee and/or provide help in umpiring/coaching.

 ### User stories
 #### I am an English-speaking adult in Gothenburg and want to:
-- Meet other English-speaking adults on a regular basis, and make new friends,
+- Meet other English-speaking adults regularly, and make new friends,
-- Learn a new skill / sport,
+- Learn a new skill/sport,
 - Improve my netball skills, a game I haven't played for years,
 - Improve my fitness,
 - Spend time with people that I have something in common with,